HVDC Volgograd–Donbass: Powerline

 The conductors consist of bundles of 2 ACSR-conductors with 600 mm2 cross section.
 The whole line is equipped with a single ground wire.
 It is a single ACSR-wire with 70 mm2 cross section and fixed on the pinnacles of the pylons.

-The line leaves Mikhailkovskaya converter station in north-northeast direction.
+The line leaves Mykhailivska converter station in north-northeast direction.
 Southeast of Onkhove it turns east-northeasterly.
 South of Prychiplivka it turns eastwards.
-East of Krasnyl Lyman it changes its way to east-northeast and passes Shchastia northward.
+East of Chervonyi Lyman it changes its way to east-northeast and passes Shchastia northward.
 North of Petrivka the line runs eastwards and then after Nyznoteple southwards in order not to cross a populated valley.
 Then at Teple it turns eastwards, however changes its way to east-southeast direction north of Harasmythka.
 The border to Russia is crossed north of Ushakovka at 48°48′37″N 39°46′47″E, but it enters Ukraine again for a very short section south of Talove at 48°47′37″N 39°58′29″E. The line runs in Russia past Krasnovka and Novotalovka until Taradinka eastwards, where it turns again toward northeast.
 North of Krivorzne its direction went more eastwards.
 In its further track, it passes between Krinychnyy and Melnichnny and runs past Krasnoschekov and Krasnoyarovka through large fields to Varlamovka.
 In its further track it passes south of Rusakov, south of Kalmykovsky and south of Erik.
 Behind Erik, its way nears Don River.
 Short before Don River the line turns to southeasterly in order to cross it in a right angle, The crossing itself, which is situated near Peskovatka at 48°56′25″N 43°48′9″E has a span width of 608 m.
 As the west bank of Don River is here a hill, there are no extraordinary tall pylons used.

 After Don Crossing it runs the remaining way to Volgograd until a point 5 kilometres east of Kuzmichi, where it meets the 500 kV AC lines to Volgograd Hydroelectric Plant nearly straight eastward.
 Then it turns southeasterly and south of Erzovka southward.
 It crosses several areas with recreational garden houses in the northern quarters of Volgograd and passes southerly an industrial complex and the 500 kV switchyard of Volga Hydroelectric Power Plant before it reaches its destination, the inverter plant of Volga Hydroelectric Plant, which is integrated in the power station.
 One conductor of the line ends at the Western end of the Power Station Building, while the other crosses on the pylons of the 220 kV-powerline, which starts here the building and ends on the other site of the building.
 This comes from the fact, that the valve groups are switched in series and each valve group is fed by its own machine.